Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-The EU parliament today voted to greenlight up to 55 new fossil gas infrastructure projects.
+The EU parliament has voted to greenlight up to 55 new fossil gas infrastructure projects.
 Critics say the vote betrays Europe's Green Deal and its promise of carbon neutrality by 2050.

 Energy projects on the 4th PCI list are eligible to receive up to 50% of funding from the EU through the Connecting Europe Facility (CEF).
 Among the 151 projects included on the list, 55 new fossil gas projects have sparked the greatest backlash.